Codeception/Codeception/docs/03-ModulesAndHelpers.md

 ### Resolving Collisions

-What happens if you have two modules which contain the same named actions?
+What happens if you have two modules that contain the same named actions?
 Codeception allows you to override actions by changing the module order.
 The action from the second module will be loaded and the action from the first one will be ignored.
 The order of the modules can be defined in the suite config.